 Day 3: Kyamar – Kyamar La – Mandachalan La – Tisaling

-- Altitude: 15,006 ft – 16,804 ft – 17,162 ft – 16,496 ft
+- Altitude: 15,010 ft – 16,800 ft – 17,160 ft – 16,500 ft

-- Time taken: 8-9 hours, 15 km
+- Distance: 15 km

-You’ve got a long day ahead.
-Start early, by taking the trail going to the base of Kyamar Mountain.
-Cross the stream and re-join the trail coming from Rumtse.
-From the base of the mountain, walk on the trail that naturally curves left.
+You have a long day ahead, so start early.
+Take the trail going to the base of Kyamar Mountain, cross the stream and re-join the trail coming from Rumtse.
+From the base of the mountain walk on the trail that naturally curves left.
 The green landscape is left behind as you now enter the barren mountainscape of the upper plateau of Kyamar.

 The initial section has a gradual ascent till the base of the pass.
 The climb up to the pass may take anything from two to three hours.
 The terrain is all dry, with no snow.
-It does get very hot in noon, so make sure to stay hydrated and not over-exert yourself.
-Expect the temperature to be around 35 degree Celsius on a sunny day.
-Mandachalan Pass is well-marked with cairns and prayer flags.
+Mandachalan La, like Kyamar La, is well-marked with cairns and prayer flags.
 The view from the top is a notch better than Kyamar La.

 Observe the connecting ridge, below which lies Tisaling, your destination for the day.
 Go ahead on the right side of the ridge into a bowl-shaped valley.
-The trail is a level-walk of 2 kilometres.
-It leads all the way towards the summit of an un-named pass.
+The trail is a level-walk of 2 km.
+It leads all the way towards the summit of an unnamed pass.
 From the pass, look for the green camping ground of Tisaling below.
-Feel free to break trail and descend towards the camping ground at Tisaling.

 Day 4: Tisaling – Shibuk La – Pongunagu (Tso Kar campsite)

-- Altitude: 16,496 ft – 17,369 ft – 15,049 ft
+- Altitude: 16,500 ft – 17,370 ft – 15,050 ft

-- Time taken: 6-7 hours, 15 km
+- Distance: 15 km

 The other way to go about it is to take the left side trail and reach the crest of the pass.
 This is a longer route but the ascent is gradual, at least initially.
 It takes about an hour to reach Shibuk La.

-From here, the hike to Pongunagu takes 4-5 hours.
 After an hour, a rocky scree-filled trail awaits you.
 The view of Tso Kar lake basin is closer than ever as you descend swiftly.
 About 2-3 hours into descent, you will exit Shibuk La valley and enter Tso Kar region.
 Follow the trail on your right and exit the valley.

 The trail here is well-defined.
 The brackish barren land has a unique array of colours that keep changing as the day progresses.
 As you approach the rocky spur, there will be a series of two crests of the plateau that need to be traversed.
 This will take 30-45 minutes.

 Once at the top of the plateau, follow the trail that winds right.
-A motorable road is visible below.
-It comes from the Leh-Manali road.
-This road goes east, crossing Polokongka La and descends to Puga Valley.
-It then heads south to Tso Moriri Lake.
+A motorable road becomes visible below now, it comes from the Leh-Manali road and heads south to Tso Moriri.
 Towards the far right, after crossing this road is the campsite of Pongunagu.
-It takes 20 minutes of brisk walking to reach the camp site.
-Take the trail from the left side of a large fenced grazing ground to reach the camp site.
-This is the shortest route.
-Pongunagu has place for pitching tents.
+It takes half an hour of walking to reach the campsite.
+Take the trail from the left side of a large fenced grazing ground to reach the campsite, this is the shortest route.

 Day 5: Pongunagu to Nuruchen

-- Altitude: 15,049 ft to 15,308 ft
+- Altitude: 15,050 ft to 15,310 ft

-- Time taken: 6-7 hours, 16 km
+- Distance: 16 km

 Day 6: Nuruchen – Horlam La – Rachungkharu